Ramzi-dev611/unreal-math-operator/README.md

     * creates the containers needed with docker compose

 ## DISCLAIMER
+The deployment failed due to issues with connecting to the ec2 instance (time out / change in the hostname of the instance from aws ...)

 The application is missing a lot of features and it is open for improvement.
 Who knows maybe i ll finish developping the rest of the desired features in the future

 ## Note for Mr Wassim